Lip Reduction (Cheiloplasty)

 To give the lips time for healing, we recommend to our patient’s do not kiss for 2-weeks after surgery.

-Can the surgery be done under local anaesthesia?
+Can the surgery be done under local anesthesia?

-Lip reduction can be completed under local anaesthesia with or without sedation.
-Local anaesthesia is usually preferred as patient’s have a rapid recovery after surgery and go home soon after.
+Lip reduction can be completed under local anesthesia with or without sedation.
+Local anesthesia is usually preferred as patient’s have a rapid recovery after surgery and go home soon after.